What is the Difference Between Accuracy, Precision, and Resolution?

 The differences between accuracy, precision, and resolution are important but challenging to narrow down.
 This article introduces the characteristics and concepts of each concept.

-On the surface, one might find diagrams that show a dartboard, and others will show ideal vs. non-ideal analog to digital conversion steps.
-These are a good start but neither goes beyond really helping anyone know what is better or, more importantly, what is good enough.
+On the surface, one might find diagrams that show a dartboard, while others show ideal vs. non-ideal analog-to-digital conversion steps.
+These are a good start, but neither goes beyond really helping anyone know what is better or, more importantly, what is good enough.
 Having a grasp of these concepts allows the system designer or someone trying to troubleshoot a system to understand how to avoid problems and correct any encountered problems.

 Accuracy vs. Precision Using Targets

-Let us start out with the diagrams that everyone is shown to get an initial baseline on the differences between accuracy and precision, as well as relating it to resolution.
+Let us start by examining a few of the familiar diagrams to get an initial baseline on the differences between accuracy and precision, as well as relating these terms to resolution.

 Here is a typical target example that is shown when trying to introduce this concept.